bsolomon1124/misc/azure/azure_notes.md

 ### Comparison between Azure data storage and on-premises storage

 ![On-prem versus Azure data storage](../imgs/azure-onprem-v-azure-storage.jpg)

+### Databases overview

+- **Azure SQL Database**: a general-purpose relational database, provided as a managed service (PaaS or "DaaS")

+    - Enables you to process both relational data and non-relational structures, such as graphs, JSON, spatial, and XML
+    - Based on the latest stable version of the Microsoft SQL Server database engine

+- **Azure Cosmos DB**: a globally distributed database service
+    - Supports schema-less data (key-value and document data models) that lets you build highly responsive and Always On applications to support constantly changing data
+    - Accessed via SQL queries, or also supports NoSQL
+    - Can be stored as JSON
+- **Azure Database Migration Service**: used to migrate your existing SQL Server databases with minimal downtime
+    - Lets you access data from a SQL Server database engine without needing to deploy a VM
+- **Azure Data Lake Storage**: a large repository that stores both structured and unstructured data
+- **[Azure Data Lake Analytics](https://docs.microsoft.com/en-us/azure/data-lake-analytics/data-lake-analytics-overview)**: allows you to perform analytics on your data usage and prepare reports
+    - Uses U-SQL, a query language that extends the familiar, simple, declarative nature of SQL with the expressive power of C#
+    - Dynamic scaling: pay only for the processing power used
+- **Azure Cache for Redis**: caches frequently used and static data to reduce data and application latency
+- [**SQL Server on VMs**](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sql/provision-sql-server-linux-virtual-machine): manually provision/deploy SQL Server on a VM in the cloud

 ## Core Cloud Services - Azure networking options ([home](#))